Regression Testing Strategy: 5 Common Problems & Solutions

 Conclusion – Regression Testing Matters Like A LOT

-Your regression testing approach isn’t self-contained.
+Your regression test approach isn’t self-contained.
 Other tests are being conducted, including UI automation, practical tests, integration tests, and manual tests.
-In this context, what part does regression testing play?
-What function does regression testing play in reducing the probability of production flaws?
+In this context, what part does regression test play?
+What function does regression test play in reducing the probability of production flaws?

 You need to answer these questions.
 And once you find the answer, you’ll either think about creating an in-house functional testing department or outsource this job to a professional company providing software automation testing services.